 Mark Donaldson is our Manager, Business & Legal Affairs.
 Mark provides legal and research support, and assists in the development of policy campaigns and the negotiation of industrial and commercial agreements.

-Brad Taylor is our Membership and Licensing Coordinator and is responsible for managing membership and stakeholder relations.
+Brad Taylor is our Membership and Licensing Manager and is responsible for managing membership and stakeholder relations.
 Brad is the primary contact for enquires regarding membership and levies.

 Damian Romanjek is our Marketing, Communications and Events Coordinator.
 Damian oversees Screen Producers Australia's print, online and digital communications, social media and website, working with Carrie Ann Huddleston and Natalie Apostolou to manage events and assist with Screen Producers Australia's annual SCREEN FOREVER conference.

 Diana is our Operations Accountant.
 Diana looks after the money and contributes to the financial planning aspects of Screen Producers Australia.